 - increasing the quality of what we do by inspiration, instruction or excellent example;

 - bringing what we do to new communities;

 - expanding the repertoire of country dance, music and/or song, whether through scholarship or by original composition;

 - working behind the scenes, enabling others to make any of the contributions listed above (i.e., music or dance event organizing, sound production or programming).

-The Posthumous award will begin in 2015 as a new initiative and part of the CDSS Centennial.
-This first Posthumous LCA recipient is Warren Argo.
+The Posthumous award began in 2015 as a new initiative, part of the CDSS Centennial.
+This first Posthumous LCA recipient was Warren Argo.